Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 ## Creating Panoramas
 <ul>
-    <li>Keep in mind this is a prototype and thus is not fully fleshed out yet</li>
-    <li>To set up, you need to have the game view resolution have a width that evenly divides 10,000(so 500, 1000, 2000, etc.), and a height of 5,000</li>
     <li>Attatch the "PanoramaDoer" script to the "Scene" gameobject in the hierarchy</li>
+    <li>Set your settings in the PanoramaDoer</li>
-    <li>Enter Play Mode like normal and click the panorama button in TrueTrace Settings</li>
+    <li>Enter Play Mode like normal and click the "Create Panorama" button in TrueTrace Settings</li>
     <li>The rest is automatic, from rendering, to stitching and will automatically exit play mode when finished</li>
-    <li>The final Panorama(10,000 by 5,000) will be put in Assets -> Screenshots, and the intermediate slices are in Assets -> TempPanorama</li>
+    <li>The final Panorama will be put in Assets -> Screenshots, and the intermediate slices are in Assets -> TempPanorama</li>
 </ul>

 ## Using Instancing